intel/CPU-Manager-for-Kubernetes/docs/operator.md

 # Dynamic Pool Reconfiguration
-Dynamic reconfiguration allows you to reconfigure the pool setup of your CMK nodes in your cluster without having to tear down CMK and clean up any of the configuration directories associated with CMK.
+Dynamic reconfiguration allows you to reconfigure the pool setup of your CMK nodes in your cluster without having to tear down CMK and clean up any of the configuration directories or configmap associated with CMK.
 The reconfigure command will look at every pod in every namespace on all of the CMK nodes in your cluster but will only reassign those pods that have been assigned cores using CMK.
 This knocks a considerable amount of time off of the operation and makes it a lot easier.
 It also means that you don't have to stop any processes that are currently running in order to reconfigure, as this method will automatically reassign any processes to the new cores in the new configuration.
 For example, consider the following CMK pool configuration:
 ```
-   etc
-    └── cmk
-        ├── lock
-        └── pools
-            ├── shared
-            │   ├── 7,15
-            │   │   └── tasks
-            │   │       └── 2000, 2001
-            │   └── exclusive
-            ├── exclusive
-            │   ├── 3,11
-            │   │   └── tasks
-            │   │       └──
-            │   ├── 4,12
-            │   │   └── tasks
-            │   │       └── 3001
-            │   ├── 5,13
-            │   │   └── tasks
-            │   ├── 6,14
-            │   │   └── tasks
-            │   └── exclusive
-            └── infra
-                ├── 0-2,8-10
-                │   └── tasks
-                │       └──
-                └── exclusive

-    etc
-    └── cmk
-        ├── lock
-        └── pools
-            ├── shared
-            │   ├── 6,14,7,15
-            │   │   └── tasks
-            │   │       └── 2000, 2001
-            │   └── exclusive
-            ├── exclusive
-            │   ├── 3,11
-            │   │   └── tasks
-            │   │       └──
-            │   ├── 4,12
-            │   │   └── tasks
-            │   │       └── 3001
-            └── infra
-                ├── 0-2,8-10
-                │   └── tasks
-                │       └──
-                └── exclusive
+   data:
+     config: |
+       exclusive:
+         0:
+           3,11: []
+           4,12:
+	   - '3001'
+           5,13: []
+           6,14: []
+         1: {}
+       infra:
+         0:
+           0-2,8-10: []
+         1: {}
+       shared:
+         0:
+           7,15:
+	   - '2000, 2001'
+         1: {}

+    data:
+     config: |
+       exclusive:
+         0:
+           3,11: []
+           4,12:
+	   - '3001'
+         1: {}
+       infra:
+         0:
+           0-2,8-10: []
+         1: {}
+       shared:
+         0:
+           6,14,7,15:
+	   - '2000, 2001'
+         1: {}
 ```
-The processes 2000 and 2001 in the shared pool will have their cpu affinity changed from the original ["7,15"] to the updated ["6,14,7,15"] when the reconfiguratino has completed.
+The processes 2000 and 2001 in the shared pool will have their cpu affinity changed from the original ["7,15"] to the updated ["6,14,7,15"] when the reconfiguration has completed.
 In the case of the exclusive pool, you can see that the process 3001 remained in the Core List 4,12 instead of being reassigned the Core List 3,11.
 This is so there is no unnecessary interruption to the process running on those cores because they will be high-priority processes that require low latency and zero interrupts.
 If the Core List that a process is running in is not available in the updated configuration (for example if only one exclusive pool was requested in the new setup, meaning only Core List 3,11 would be assigned), then of course the exclusive process will have to be reassigned to the new Core List.

 ### How Do You Reconfigure with CMK?
 To use this reconfigure method you simply run a pod and us the `reconfigure_setup` option in cmk.py.
 The reconfigure option requires the following parameters:
-	`num-exclusive-cores, num-shared-cores, excl-non-isolcpus, conf-dir, exclusive-mode, shared-mode, cmk-img, cmk-img-pol, install-dir, saname, namespace`
+	`num-exclusive-cores, num-shared-cores, excl-non-isolcpus, exclusive-mode, shared-mode, cmk-img, cmk-img-pol, install-dir, saname, namespace`

 An example PodSpec is provided in the resources/pods folder of the repository.
 An example command would look like the following:
 ```
-	"/opt/bin/cmk isolate --conf-dir=/etc/cmk --pool=infra /opt/bin/cmk -- reconfigure_setup --num-exclusive-cores=2 --num-shared-cores=2 --namespace=cmk-namespace"
+	"/opt/bin/cmk isolate --pool=infra /opt/bin/cmk -- reconfigure_setup --num-exclusive-cores=2 --num-shared-cores=2 --namespace=cmk-namespace"
 ```
 The parameters that are not listed in this example take their default value, which can be seen by running the `cmk --help` command.

 ### What happens if there aren't enough cores to house all of the processes in the current configuration?
 This scenario will happen when, for example, your CMK configuration has three cores assigned to the exclusive pool, all of which have a process running on them, and you try to reconfigure CMK to have only two cores assigned to the exclusive pool.
 The reconfigure command will recognise that one of the processes will not be able to get reassigned to an exclusive core and fail out of the operation before any changes have been made to the configuration files.

-The reconfigure operation will autmaically detect which nodes in your cluster are CMK nodes and it will reconfigure all of them without you having to specify.
+The reconfigure operation will automatically detect which nodes in your cluster are CMK nodes and it will reconfigure all of them without you having to specify.
 It does this detection by looking for the following label in the annotations of the node:
 	`"cmk.intel.com/cmk-node" == "true"`
 This label is added by the discover operation, which occurs as part cluster_init, so you don't have to add the label yourself.